BEST Homemade Vegan Mayonnaise

 Ingredients

-• 1 package soft silken tofu
+• 1 12-14 oz package firm or extra firm silken tofu

 • 1 tablespoon healthy sweetener pure cane, sucanat, maple syrup